Frequently Asked Questions

 Is housing still available?

-Housing is no longer available for the Spring 2016 term.
-Housing for the 2016-2017 academic year is available.
-The deadline to apply is August 1.
+As of mid-August, Housing for the 2016-2017 academic year is still available.
+The deadline to apply is September 1.

 What furniture do you provide?
 What are the dimensions?